HorrellTech/Dark-Matter-JS---Game-Engine/README.md

 - **Console**: Debug your game with an integrated console
 - **Play Mode**: Test your game instantly within the editor
 - **Grid & Snapping**: Precise object placement with customizable grid
+- **Zen Mode**: Toggle fullscreen/window mode for distraction-free editing
+- **AI Assistant in Script Editor**: Get code help, generate modules, and ask questions directly in the script editor

 ### Development Features
-- **Script Editor**: Write and edit game scripts with syntax highlighting
+- **Script Editor**: Write and edit game scripts with syntax highlighting and AI-powered assistance
 - **Module System**: Create and manage reusable components
 - **Scene Serialization**: Save and load your game scenes
 - **Export System**: Package your games for distribution